 MA Entrance Requirements

-- are imaginative, self-motivated, determined, passionate about their discipline, technically curious and professionally orientated
+- are technically curious, independent, with integrity and professionally orientated

 - understand that their commitment to the course is a significant investment in their future.

-- Recent work, including research and design development, and rendered illustrations and flats of at least four projects
+- Recent work, including research and design development, in-depth research about material to application of concept, rendered illustrations and flats of at least four projects/ concepts

-Please state 'Fashion Menswear' and, where appropriate, the area of specialism to which you are applying.
+Please state where appropriate, the area of specialism to which you are applying:

 Candidates who do not speak English as their first language are required to produce evidence that within the previous two years they have achieved at least 93 in the TOEFL internet test, with an additional writing test score of TWE 24 or an IELTS exam score of 6.5 with 6 in writing.